ranelpadon/ngram-type/README.md

 Then, increase the **Speed** threshold on each round (each set of `Repetition` and `Combination`) based on your running average speed, or once you feel that the current set becomes easy/comfortable for you.
 Likewise, you could also aim up to `Combination=15` or `Combination=20` instead of `Combination=10` only.
 This guarantees building good muscle memory and continual progress.

 Increasing `Combination` and decreasing `Repetition` (which re-shuffles the data ordering as well) makes the exercise harder, which your muscle will adapt eventually.
 You should start mastering the Bigrams/Trigrams first since they are the building blocks of the English words, so you could have good performance even in `Top 1000` words.
 Although most typing sites only test for `Top 200` words.
 But training those Bigrams/Trigrams really well is a good investment.
 And if you always aim for 100% Accuracy at the expense of speed, eventually your speed will catch up since you will build "good" muscle memory and correcting mistakes is costly.
 Likewise, if you have low accuracy, you will build a "bad" muscle memory.

+You could start with Top 50 bigrams/trigrams/tetragrams/words first.
+Then, move to Top 100, Top 150, and Top 200 as your performance improves.

 ## Hosted Version
 You could access the online version using GitHub Pages: